wavefrontHQ/docs/pages/doc/wavefront_data_format.md

 Point tags cannot be empty, i.e. <code>tagKey=""</code> and <code>tagKey=</code> are invalid.
 Point tags must also satisfy these constraints:
 <ul>
 <li><strong>Key</strong> - Valid characters: alphanumeric, hyphen ("-"), underscore ("_"), dot (".")</li>
-<li><strong>Value</strong> - We recommend enclosing tag values with double quotes (" ").
+<li><strong>Value</strong> - Enclose tag values with double quotes (" ").
 If you surround the value with double quotes, any character is allowed, including spaces.
 To include a double quote, escape it with a backslash, for example, `\"`.
 A backslash cannot be the last character in the tag value.</li>
 </ul>
 Maximum allowed length for a combination of a point tag key and value is 254 characters (255 including the "=" separating key and value).
 If the value is longer, the point is rejected and logged.

-Wavefront recommends that you keep the number of distinct time series per metric and host to under 1000. </td>
+Keep the number of distinct time series per metric and host to under 1000. </td>
 </tr>
 </tbody>
 </table>